 Our inability to manage the relatively simple calculus of economics does not bode well for the more complex management required to prevent ecological doom.
 A nation may be able to default on sovereign debt, but we can not hide from extinctions of vital parts of the food chain.

-of a Russian satelite of a meteorite breaking up as it reenters the atmophere and missed a plane by 40 seconds both fore and aft.
+The decaying orbit of a Russian satelite of a meteorite breaking up as it reenters the atmophere and missed a plane by 40 seconds both fore and aft.
 Conjecture that it was a Russian Satelite in the news prompted the question: is this a sign that the sky is going to be falling on our heads more and more often?

 Decaying space junk – yes it is quite possible to plot its trajectory as it plummets into the atmophere.
 Remember Skylab?
 Space junk would be a hazard to airplanes if it was unpredictable, and meteorites (space rocks that do not completely get burned up by the atmosphere) are not predictable.